-- A. the laws of the State of Alaska; - B. the applicable portion of the Federal Civil Rights Act of 1964; - C. the Equal Employment Opportunity Act and the regulations issued thereunder by the federal government; - D. the Americans with Disabilities Act of 1990 and the regulations issued thereunder by the federal government; - E. all terms and conditions set out in this RFP; - F. a condition that the proposal submitted was independently arrived at, without collusion, under penalty of perjury; - G. that the offers will remain open and valid for at least 90 days; and - H. that programs, services, and activities provided to the general public under the resulting contract conform with the Americans with Disabilities Act of 1990, and the regulations issued thereunder by the federal government.
+- A. the laws of the State of Alaska; - B. the applicable portion of the Federal Civil Rights Act of 1964; - C. the Equal Employment Opportunity Act and the regulations issued thereunder by the federal government; - D. the Americans with Disabilities Act of 1990 and the regulations issued thereunder by the federal government; - E. all terms and conditions set out in this IRFP; - F. a condition that the proposal submitted was independently arrived at, without collusion, under penalty of perjury; and - G. that the offers will remain open and valid for at least 90 days.

-If any offeror fails to comply with [a] through [h] of this paragraph, the state reserves the right to disregard the proposal, terminate the contract, or consider the contractor in default.
+If any offeror fails to comply with [a] through [g] of this paragraph, the state reserves the right to disregard the proposal, terminate the contract, or consider the contractor in default.